bdamokos/brussels_transit/readme.md

 - SNCB and TEC are not yet supported.
 - Where the API provides multiple languages, English and French are taken as the default, depending on the API.
 (E.g. Station names for STIB in French, service messages for STIB in English)
 - Timetables are not yet supported.
 (This information is available in the GTFS data of both STIB and De Lijn)
+- Initial load is slow because it involves downloading and parsing a large GTFS file (~2.5 GB roughly).